-2005 Advanced Placement Computer Science A (18 weeks, 1 credit)
+2005 Advanced Placement Computer Science A

+(18 weeks, 1 math or elective credit)

 This course is equivalent to a first-semester college course in Computer Science using the Java language.
 Students will learn problem solving by learning and applying a programming technique known as Object-Oriented Programming (OOP).
 The major points of emphasis are programming design and methodology, algorithm development, classes and methods, one- and two-dimensional arrays, and the Case Study.
 Students who take this course should plan to take the Advanced Placement Computer Science A Test given in May.
-AP weightedgrade course.
+AP weighted grade course.
+Up to one credit from Computer Science courses may be used to fill your graduation requirements for mathematics.
 Prerequisite: (2004) Introduction to Java, AP Comp Sci Principles, or teacher recommendation.